-Clinical competence will be evaluated through successful completion of the proficiency skills checklist, satisfactory rating on the Clinical Performance Evaluation Tool and continuous direct observation by the instructor.
+Clinical competence will be evaluated through successful completion of the proficiency skills checklist, satisfactory rating on the Clinical Performance Evaluation Tool and continuous direct observation by the instructor with a ratio of no more than 8 students to 1 instructor.
 The checklist will be reviewed during each semester.
 All students must demonstrate proficiency in basic skills to continue in the program.
 If there is a concern regarding the clinical component, the instructor will identify and address it with the student in the form of a counseling report.
 A copy of the report will be sent to the Program Director, and it may result in probation or program termination based on the concern's severity.
 The final clinical evaluation will be based on the skills checklist.